SherlockHomer/pnpm-mono/configs/eslint-react/README.md

 - library.js for lib
 - next.js for nextjs project
-- react-internal.js for normal react project
+- react-internal.js a custom ESLint configuration for use with internal (bundled by their consumer)

 ## Todos